Summer Technology Camps in the Washington, D.C. Area

-Our D.C. summer camps immerse students in a STEM learning experience unlike any other.
-Choose from courses in game design, web design, coding, programming in Java™ and C++, Minecraft modding, filmmaking, robotics, photography, and more.
+Our D.C. area summer camps immerse students in a STEM learning experience unlike any other.
+Choose from courses in coding, game design, Minecraft modding, robotics engineering, virtual reality, 3D printing, video production, and more.
 With 8 students maximum per instructor, we customize our curriculum around you.
 You’ll build real-world skills, make new friends, and discover how your talents and passions can lead to a future career.
 Depending on location and program, students will eat in the university dining hall and explore campus.
 Overnight campers sleep right in the college dorms!

-We offer Washington D.C. summer camps held at American University and Georgetown University.
-Do something BIG this summer!
+We offer Washington D.C. area summer camps held at American University, Georgetown University, University of Maryland, Johns Hopkins - Rockville, Virginia Tech - Falls Church, and more.
 Check D.C. computer camp availability below.

 About the Washington, D.C.
 Area